anhnt2407/anhnt2407.github.io/research/research.md

   og_image: "collaborators/ecdf.png"
 ---

+## Overview
+Our fields of research are now on:
+1. Dynamics and Control Theory and Systems
+1. AI based Digital Twin Systems and Methods
+1. Computer Science and Software Engineering with specialization in Dependable, Autonomous and Intelligent Systems
+1. Dependable Computing and Fault-Tolerance of Systems and Networks
+1. Mechatronics and Aerospace Robotic Systems

+Particularly, we are working on the following tracks:
+- intelligent, dependable and secure digital twins, digital twin for urban aerial mobility,
+- reinforcement learning based intelligent control for unmanned vehicles and robotic systems,
+- generative adversarial networks (GANs) for digital twins,
+- dependability and security of systems and networks,
+- fault tolerance of embedded systems in aerospace and mechatronics,
+- disaster tolerance and recovery of computing systems,
+- integration of cloud/fog/edge computing paradigms,
+- dependability and security analytical quantification for Internet of Things, cloud data centers, unmanned vehicles, mechatronic production chains, and e-logistics.

 ## [Neural Dynamics and Control](./Neural_Dynamics_Control.md)

 - We believe artificial intelligence (AI) and data science (DS) will change the whole aerospace industries.